Michigan pharmacist refuses medicine to woman having miscarriage

 "I was really upset.
 I was angry too," she said.
 "When you’re at one of the lowest moments in your life, you don’t think someone would do that to you – especially to call you a liar and not be understanding or empathetic at all."

-She called her hometown Meijer pharmacy about three-and-a-half hours away in Ionia to see if the pharmacist there would be willing to fill the prescription for her.
+She called her hometown Meijer pharmacy about 3½ hours away in Ionia to see whether the pharmacist there would be willing to fill the prescription for her.
 He had difficulty retrieving the prescription from the Petoskey store, but was finally able to do it.

-"He was wonderful," Peterson said.
-"He was super supportive, and he said he would do everything he could to get the script for me.
-And if he had to, he would call my OB to get it filled."

-The Petersons packed up their things, ended their trip to Petoskey and drove home to Ionia to get Rachel's medicine.

 Pharmacist denies medicine, causes harm